 Across the road from the Mud Volcano Area is an overlook for Sulphur Caldron, one of the most acidic springs in all of Yellowstone.
 No matter how much time you decide to spend in the Mud Volcano Area, your visit is sure to be action packed.

 As you step out of your vehicle at the trailhead along the Yellowstone River, you won’t be greeted by pine fresh mountain air.
 Instead you’ll be smacked in the face by a rotten egg smell caused by the hydrogen sulfide gas that escapes from the ground in this area, atop a resurgent dome in the magma chamber of the Yellowstone Caldera.
 It is worth tolerating the smell to see all that the Mud Volcano Area has to offer.
-The longer loop begins at the left (south) side of the pullout and starts by passing between Mud Geyser and Mud Caldron.
+The longer loop begins at the left (south) side of the turnout and starts by passing between Mud Geyser and Mud Caldron.
 If you are hiking the longer loop, it is recommended that you start here and do the loop in a clockwise direction, ending by Mud Volcano and Dragon’s Mouth Spring.
-For those with less time, there is a shorter boardwalk loop past those two notable landmarks.
+For those with less time, a shorter boardwalk loop passes those two notable landmarks.

 Dragon’s Mouth Spring is a small pool backed up against a hillside where a water and steam spew out of a cave, producing a roaring sound.
 A sign at Dragon’s Mouth Spring reads: